zulip/zulip-mobile/docs/debugging.md

 ## Tools and setup

-### Remote JS Debugger
+### Chrome Developer Tools

-The Remote JS Debugger allows you to debug your app in your browser's developer console (or at least in the Chrome Developer Tools).
-It provides you with prettily formatted debug messages and helpful additional information.
+React Native supports debugging your app using Chrome's developer tools, in much the same way you would a web app.
+This provides you with prettily formatted debug messages and helpful additional information.

 To use it, start your app in the emulator.
 Then, [open the Developer Menu][dev-menu].
 Here, select "Debug JS Remotely".
 This will open a new tab